antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 Learn more about service discovery here: [Service discovery in .NET Aspire](https://learn.microsoft.com/dotnet/aspire/service-discovery/overview)

-### Deploying an Aspire Application
+### Deploying a .NET Aspire Application

 The final artifacts of a .NET Aspire application are .NET apps and configuration that can be deployed to your cloud environments.
-With the strong container-first mindset of Aspire, the .NET SDK native container builds serve as a valuable tool to publish these apps to containers with ease.
+With the strong container-first mindset of .NET Aspire, the .NET SDK native container builds serve as a valuable tool to publish these apps to containers with ease.

 While .NET Aspire itself doesn't natively provide a direct mechanism to deploy your applications to their final destinations, the Application Model as described above knows all about the application, it's dependencies, configurations, and connections to each services.
 The application model can produce a manifest definition that describes all of these relationships and dependencies that tools can consume, augment, and build upon for deployment.

-With this manifest, we've enabled getting your Aspire application into Azure using Azure Container Apps in the simplest and fastest way possible.
-Working with new capabilities in the Azure Developer CLI and .NET Aspire, these combined experiences enable you to quickly detect an Aspire environment, understand the application, and immediately provision and deploy the Azure resources in one step.
+With this manifest, we've enabled getting your .NET Aspire application into Azure using Azure Container Apps in the simplest and fastest way possible.
+Working with new capabilities in the Azure Developer CLI and .NET Aspire, these combined experiences enable you to quickly detect a .NET Aspire environment, understand the application, and immediately provision and deploy the Azure resources in one step.

 [video src="https://devblogs.microsoft.com/dotnet/wp-content/uploads/sites/10/2023/11/azdinit-fast-aspire.mp4"]